Peerage law: The Viscountess Rhondda's Claim (1922)

 Women were formerly excluded from the House of Lords, as well as from other public positions.
-The Sex Disqualification (Removal) Act of 1919 provided that "A person shall not be disqualified by sex or marriage from the exercise of any public function."
+The Sex Disqualification (Removal) Act 1919 provided that "A person shall not be disqualified by sex or marriage from the exercise of any public function."
 In 1922, the Viscountess Rhondda, a peeress suo jure, claimed a seat in the House on the grounds that sitting in Parliament constituted the exercise of a public function.
 At first, the matter was referred to the Law Lords, who were unanimously of the opinion that women were qualified to sit in the House by virtue of the act.
 The House, however, recommitted the question to the full Privileges Committee.

 The opposition to the Viscountess Rhondda was led by the Lord Chancellor, Frederick Edwin Smith, 1st Earl of Birkenhead.
 The Lord Chancellor argued that, to change the composition of the House of Lords, Parliament would have to use clear words; vague words like "public function" would not suffice.
 The Committee for Privileges agreed by a vote of twenty-two to four.
 Women remained excluded from the House of Lords until 1958, when life peeresses were admitted to the House.
-Hereditary peeresses were admitted in 1963, though there have always been very few of them, since most hereditary peerages can only be inherited by males.
+Hereditary peeresses were admitted by the Peerage Act 1963, though there have always been very few of them, since most hereditary peerages can be inherited only by males.